 - MGMT 200 Introduction to Business (3-0-3)This is a survey course that introduces students to the world of business.
-It provides a foundation for the study of other business courses. - MGMT 201 Principles of Management The course includes the functions and skills that are necessary to provide effective leadership.
+It provides a foundation for the study of other business courses. - (3-0-3) MGMT 201 Principles of Management The course includes the functions and skills that are necessary to provide effective leadership.
 This course places emphasis on the organizational hierarchy, leadership models, and budgeting techniques.
-Prerequisite: MGMT 200 and ENGL 110

-MGMT 202 (3-0-3)Human Resource Management The course includes the elements of recruiting, selecting, training, and developing employees.
-Emphasis is placed on the management and motivation of people in a highly dynamic culture.
-(This course is replaced by MGMT 260) Prerequisite: MGMT 200\ and ENGL 110 \MGMT Certificate Program
+Prerequisite: MGMT 200 and ENGL 110 - MGMT 225 (3-0-3)Global/International Perspective This course provides an overview of the international environment of business and management.
+The course emphasizes the expanding globalization of the world marketplace.
+The course includes the role of countries, business enterprises, people, and programs in a complex global environment.
+The course covers the international business and policy arena from finance, economics, law, logistics, marketing, promotion, and sales.